-B.14 Expenditure incurred after ARENA has made a funding offer, but before a Funding Agreement has been executed, may be considered eligible if prior written approval from ARENA has been sought and granted.
+B.15 ARENA reserves the right to approve expenditure incurred after ARENA has made a funding offer, but before a Funding Agreement has been executed.
 Requests must be submitted in writing after an offer of funding has been made.
 Note that any expenditure made before the execution of a Funding Agreement in the absence of ARENA's prior approval is done so at the sole risk of the Applicant.